CurtisLeeBolin/leedev.org/_posts/2015-09-28-arch-linux-my-install-notes-uefi-boot.md

 # passwd leedev
 ```

-Install a lean but complete Gnome desktop environment:
+Install a lean but complete Server or Gnome desktop environment:

 Server: